OSU-AIMS/RoPE-S3D/GUIDE.md

 # Prediction

+Prediction settings are more complex than other settings in this repo.

+To change prediciton stages, the [stages.py](robotpose/prediction/stages.py) file in the prediction module must be modified.

 ## Dataset Prediction

 To predict on a dataset, change the 'dataset' variable hardcoded in ```predict.py```.
 Then run this script.